nahidraz23/item-hunt/README.md

 # Product Management Demo

-This project is an e-commerce web application where you can view, filter, and sort products on the homepage.
-You can also navigate to a product details page by clicking on the "Details" button for each product.
-Additionally, there is a simple dashboard that allows adding, updating, and deleting products.
+ItemHunt is an Product Management web application where you can view, filter, and sort products on the homepage.
+You can also navigate to a product details page by clicking on the "View Details" button for each product.
+Additionally, there is a simple "Manage Product" that allows adding, updating, and delete products.

 ## Live Link